 Sleep is an area that is constantly being researched by scientists.
 A study from Berkeley tells us that our prefrontal cortex shuts down when we’re lacking a good night’s sleep.
-The prefrontal cortex contains some of our most complex cognitive behaviours such as decision making, personality expression and moderating social behaviour, which is why we’re so grumpy when we haven’t slept!
+The prefrontal cortex contains some of our most complex cognitive behaviours such as decision making, personality expression and moderating social behaviour.
+This explains why we’re so grumpy when we haven’t slept!

-But what are the causes of not being able to sleep?
-Learning more about how your body works can help you understand the problem, so let’s dive into the reasons why we’re not sleeping, as well as all the best tips for how to fall asleep quickly.
+But what are the causes of not being able to drift off?
+Learning more about how your body works can help you understand the problem.
+So, let’s dive into the reasons why we’re not sleeping, as well as all the best tips for how to fall asleep quickly.

 There are many different reasons why you might have difficulty falling asleep, from something as simple as your lifestyle choices to psychological conditions.
 If you do shift work or travel a lot and therefore suffer often from jet lag, you’re more likely to have difficulty sleeping as your sleep pattern is constantly disrupted.
-Consuming too much caffeine during the day or too much stimulation before bed from watching TV, playing video games or looking at your phone can also keep you up at night.
+Consuming too much caffeine during the day can contribute to not being able to nod off.
+Too much stimulation before bed from watching TV, playing video games or looking at your phone can also keep you up at night.

 However, with any health concern it’s important to talk openly about it in order to get to the root cause.
 You can then begin trying some of these helpful sleeping remedies to see what works for you.

 There are also a number of foods to help you sleep.
 Why not try and include some of these vegan treats into your diet and see if it aids your sleeping problems: